digitalbricklayer/techteapotcom/src/content/posts/first-usage-of-the-name-google-from-1942.md

 The book is called *Circus Days Again* by *Enid Blyton*, the book is copyright 1942, though the version quoted is from a battered 1962 edition.
 The reference starts on page 50.

-<blockquote>"Yes - it's just the sort of thing you'd like to do yourself, isn't it," grinned Stickly Stanley, who knew what a little monkey Lotta was.
+>"Yes - it's just the sort of thing you'd like to do yourself, isn't it," grinned Stickly Stanley, who knew what a little monkey Lotta was.
 "Well, the third clown is **Google**.
 He's really funny too.
 He has a wonderful motor-car, and everything goes wrong with it--and in the end it blows up into a hundred different pieces! **Google** has a fine little dog called Squib.
 You'll like him.
-He helps **Google** with his nonsense."</blockquote>
+He helps **Google** with his nonsense."

 Are there any earlier references?